Table of Contents

 • Disaster loans: Interest rates are determined by law and each type of disaster loan has its own criteria:

-◦ Economic Injury Disaster Loan (EIDL): Maximum interest rate for businesses is 3.75% fixed.
+◦ Economic Injury Disaster Loan (EIDL): Maximum interest rate for businesses is 4%.

 ◦ Business Physical Disaster Loan: Maximum interest rate is 4% if you aren’t able to obtain credit elsewhere; otherwise, 8% maximum.

-◦ Military Reservists Economic Injury Disaster Loan (MREIDL): Maximum interest rate is 4%.
+◦ Military Reservists Economic Injury Disaster Loan (MREIDL): Interest rate is 4%.

 Common Types of SBA Loans

-There are multiple SBA loan types available for small businesses.
-Depending on the type of business you have and its goals, certain SBA financing options may be better suited for your needs over others.
+There are multiple SBA financing options for small businesses.
+Faced with these choices, you’re likely to wonder how all the SBA loans work and which will be better for the type of business you have.
 The most common types of SBA loans include 7(a) loan programs, 504 loan programs, microloans, and SBA disaster loans.

 SBA 7(a) Loans

-If you own a small business and need manageable financing, SBA 7(a) loans generally offer more favorable terms and rates than credit cards or business lines of credit.
+If you own a small business and need manageable financing, SBA 7(a) loans for small business generally offer more favorable terms and rates than credit cards or business lines of credit.
 There are standard and small versions of this loan, allowing for flexibility based on your specific funding requirements.

 Loan purpose: Can be used for working capital, purchasing equipment or inventory, refinancing existing debt, buying real estate, or funding business expansion.